Danncode10/Danncode10/Learning/React.md

 * Fetch and display users from JSONPlaceholder API

 **Real Dev Tip 🧑‍💻:**

-> Search “React fetch API example from JSONPlaceholder”
-> Paste it, then change API URL or display format
+Search “React fetch API example from JSONPlaceholder.”
+Paste it, then change API URL or display format.

 ---

-### 📘 Lesson 2.2 – React Router
+### 📘 **Lesson 6 – React Router**

 **You Learn:**